rebpf/rebpf/rebpf/README.md

 ## Source code overview
 - All functions and structs that represent a safe wrapper of libbpf are located in [lib.rs](./src/lib.rs) and [helpers.rs](./src/helpers.rs) with the same names of the functions and structs in libbpf (structs names are switched from snake_case to caml_case).

 - All functions and structs that represent high level ebpf api are built on top of libbpf safe wrapper.
-In this moment the only module that contains high level ebpf api is [map.rs](./src/map.rs).
+In this moment the only module that contains high level ebpf api is [maps.rs](./src/maps.rs).

-in details this library provides:

-- A raw binding of libbpf provide by [libbpf-sys](https://github.com/alexforster/libbpf-sys).
-- A safe wrapper of libbpf (Work in progress).
-- High level ebpf api built on top of libbpf wrapper (Work in progress).

 ## Usage
 Add to your Cargo.toml: